ying-teaching/rn/docs/hooks.md

 TODO: example.

 The side-effect function can return another function that is executed when the component is destroyed.
 The returned function is often used to cancel incompleted function calls or release resources.
 For example, you start an expensive database search operation but change your mind and quickly navigate away from the current screen.
 In this case, it is a good idea to cancel the search when the search screen is not longer needed.
+A screen subscribe to a notification should cancel the subscription when the screen is destroyed.

 TODO: example.

-## Ref Hook

-## Your Own Hooks

 ## Rules of Hooks